Poverty threshold: Absolute poverty and the International Poverty Line

 The term "absolute poverty" is also sometimes used as a synonym for extreme poverty.
 Absolute poverty is the absence of enough resources to secure basic life necessities.

 Poverty headcount ratio at $1.90 a day (2011 PPP) (% of population).
 Based on World Bank data ranging from 1998 to 2018.

-To assist in measuring this, the World Bank has a daily per capita international poverty line (IPL), a global absolute minimum, of $2.15 a day as of September 2022.
+To assist in measuring this, the World Bank has a daily per capita international poverty line (IPL), a global absolute minimum, of $3.00 a day as of June 2025.
+This new IPL replaces the previous $2.15 per person per day figure, based on 2017 PPP.
+The initial IPL was set by the World Bank at $1.00 per person per day in 1990.

-The new IPL replaces the $1.25 per day figure, which used 2005 data.
-In 2008, the World Bank came out with a figure (revised largely due to inflation) of $1.25 a day at 2005 purchasing power parity (PPP).
-The new figure of $1.90 is based on ICP PPP calculations and represents the international equivalent of what $1.90 could buy in the US in 2011.
-Most scholars agree that it better reflects today's reality, particularly new price levels in developing countries.
-The common IPL has in the past been roughly $1 a day.

 These figures are artificially low according to Peter Edward of Newcastle University.
 He believes the real number as of 2015 was $7.40 per day.

 Using a single monetary poverty threshold is problematic when applied worldwide, due to the difficulty of comparing prices between countries.
 Prices of the same goods vary dramatically from country to country; while this is typically corrected for by using PPP exchange rates, the basket of goods used to determine such rates is usually unrepresentative of the poor, most of whose expenditure is on basic foodstuffs rather than the relatively luxurious items (washing machines, air travel, healthcare) often included in PPP baskets.
 The economist Robert C. Allen has attempted to solve this by using standardized baskets of goods typical of those bought by the poor across countries and historical time, for example including a fixed calorific quantity of the cheapest local grain (such as corn, rice, or oats).